AlexandrKisel/todo/README.md

 # todo
 Todo App using React

-Before launching the application run the server
+Before launching the application run the server (npm run server)